owainlewis/hdns/README.md

 # Haskell DNS

-A simple DNS server in Haskell.
+A simple DNS server in Haskell (WIP)